 Abstract

 Bacteria, viruses and fungi create infectious diseases that cause morbidity and mortality.
+Strength of immune defense at different ages can effect on the rate of mortality.
 This research focuses on three questions using fruit flies, Drosophila melanogaster, as the study system.
-First, what is the relationship between longevity and immune defense in short-lived and long-lived Drosophila populations?
-Second, what is the effect of chronological age on immune defense in the short and long lived populations?
-Third, does experimental evolution for longevity differentiation affect immune defense genes?
-D. melanogaster populations were experimentally evolved to become differentiated in aging rates and longevity.
+First, what is the relationship between longevity and immune defense in short-lived and long-lived D.melanogaster populations?
+Second, what is the effect of chronological age on immune defense in short and long lived populations?
+Third, does experimental evolution for longevity differentiation disproportionately affect immune defense genes?
+D. melanogaster populations were experimentally evolved to become differentiated in aging rates, and consequently in longevity.
 Then five replicate short-lived populations were compared to five replicate long-lived populations for differences in immune defense against the fungal pathogen Beauveria bassiana.
-Immune defense was measured at multiple ages throughout the lifespan for all populations.
-Based on our results, post-infection survival is lower in short-lived populations at all chronological ages compared to the same ages in long-lived populations, and immune defense declines with age.
-After the age-specific immune defense phenotype is fully characterized, we will look for candidate immunesenescence genes using the existing whole-genome sequencing data of these ten populations.
-Results from this study can potentially inform the use of B. bassiana in biological control against mosquito vectors of malaria and dengue, which are genetically similar to D. melanogaster.
-Moreover, due to similarities between the innate immunities of fruit flies and humans, results from this study can inform the need for personalized medicine, such as treating old and young patients differently.
+Immune defense was measured as survival after inoculation with B. bassiana and this character was measured at multiple ages throughout the lifespan for all ten populations.
+Post-infection survival was lower in short-lived populations at all chronological ages compared to the same ages in long-lived populations, and post-infection survival declined with age in both short-lived and long-lived populations.
+Whole-genome sequence data from the five short-lived and five-long lived populations were previously used to identify genomic regions that are differentiated among these populations.
+We briefly explored these genomic differences for enrichment of immune defense genes, but more work is needed.
+Results from this study can potentially inform the use of B. bassiana in biological control against mosquito vectors of malaria and dengue, because of the similarities between mosquito and D. melanogaster immune defenses.
+Moreover, due to homology between the innate immunities of fruit flies and humans, results from this study can inform the need for personalized medicine, such as treating old and young patients differently after infection.

 TABLE OF CONTENTS